-I had to have a second “emergency surgery” after the primary surgery last month due to seroma (fluid buildup below and around the incision) causing pain and reoccurrence of neurological symptoms.
-I feel changed somehow.
-Surgery is not new to me with sacral agenesis.
-I mean this was my 49th surgery; how could it be that different?
-It was me.
-I made it through the first surgery as planned and was ready to recover and get on with life as planned – as on the sheet the surgeon talks to you about.
-Then…life happened.
-So I became very ill from the pain and all the fluid pushing on the surgery site from within.
+I had to have a second emergency surgery after the primary surgery last month due to a seroma (fluid build up below and around the incision).
+This was causing me pain and I had a reoccurrence of neurological symptoms.
+I had made it through the first surgery as planned and was ready to recover and get on with life as planned then I became very ill from the pain and all the fluid pushing on the surgery site from within.

-In the world of medicine a picc line is not a big deal.
+In the world of medicine, a PICC line is not a big deal.
 I know that now after the nurse educated me.
 I thought it was something else and pictured awful things.
-However, my surgeon had them insert it when I was under anesthetic because I just couldn’t stop reacting to that word and talking about my children’s hospital and what I remembered.
-Over and over it replayed in my mind.
+However, my surgeon had them insert it when I was under anesthetic because I just couldn’t stop reacting to that word and talking about my memories of the children’s hospital.
+They replayed over and over in my mind.
 I was so eternally afraid.
-I felt like a 7 year old child again; helpless to what was going on around me.
-It must have also been different for me because I had this surgery in a hospital I had never been to before.
+I felt like a helpless 7-year-old child just observing what was going on around me.
 My whole life seemed to flash in front of my eyes.
 I just felt so scared and lonely.
-I forever thank my surgeon for having the picc line inserted while under anesthetic.
+I forever thank my surgeon for having the PICC line inserted while under anesthetic.

 I am home now, feeling safe with my family and loved ones.
 Even now, I know how delicate our memories are.
 We hold them close and tight.
 I learned that it was having people around me to help deal with the flood of memories that helped me the most – and an incredible surgeon who refused to have me confront such memories.
 He knows what they are, as he also performs surgeries at that children’s hospital.
 Now there are separate wards and it is more disjointed but he can only imagine what I saw growing up.
 He protected me.